davidmshore/InvestingEssentials/docs/taxes.md

 - **Withdrawals from a pre-tax retirement account** are taxed as ordinary income.
 - Selling securities for a profit **within a brokerage account** triggers a taxable event.
 Capital gains are taxed progressively, and taxed as either short term capital gains (the same federal tax brackets as ordinary income), or long term capital gains (more favorable tax rates) depending on the length of the investment.
 More on capital gains is covered later.
 	- Taxes due are calculated according to both federal and state capital gains tax rules.
-- Deductions (above-the-line, standard or itemized) can be important in determining what portion of income is taxed and at which rates, e.g., retirement account withdrawals, capital gains and social security.
-Social security is taxed as regular income, but with its own rules for how much of the social security income is taxed.
+- Deductions (above-the-line, standard or itemized) always reduce what portion of income is taxed and at which rates, e.g., retirement account withdrawals, capital gains and social security.
+Social security is taxed as regular income, but with its own rules for how much of the income is taxed.
-	- See also a web search of [list of federal tax exempt income united states _current year_](https://www.google.com/search?q=list+of+federal+tax+exempt+income+united+states+_current_year_&sca_esv=1e8c9acc3ca5315c&ei=vqRbZ7KmPNG90PEPp_iz2AM&ved=0ahUKEwiy_cz04aOKAxXRHjQIHSf8DDsQ4dUDCBA&uact=5&oq=list+of+federal+tax+exempt+income+united+states+_current_year_&gs_lp=Egxnd3Mtd2l6LXNlcnAiPmxpc3Qgb2YgZmVkZXJhbCB0YXggZXhlbXB0IGluY29tZSB1bml0ZWQgc3RhdGVzIF9jdXJyZW50X3llYXJfSLciUI4IWO8ccAJ4AZABAJgB9wGgAesJqgEFMC44LjG4AQPIAQD4AQGYAgOgAokCwgIKEAAYsAMY1gQYR8ICCBAAGKIEGIkFwgIIEAAYgAQYogTCAgUQABjvBZgDAOIDBRIBMSBAiAYBkAYIkgcDMS4yoAelKw&sclient=gws-wiz-serp) or GPT search it (and confirm with official sources) for other non-taxable income.
+	- See also a web search of [list of federal tax exempt income united states _current year_](https://www.google.com/search?q=list+of+federal+tax+exempt+income+united+states+_current_year_&sca_esv=1e8c9acc3ca5315c&ei=vqRbZ7KmPNG90PEPp_iz2AM&ved=0ahUKEwiy_cz04aOKAxXRHjQIHSf8DDsQ4dUDCBA&uact=5&oq=list+of+federal+tax+exempt+income+united+states+_current_year_&gs_lp=Egxnd3Mtd2l6LXNlcnAiPmxpc3Qgb2YgZmVkZXJhbCB0YXggZXhlbXB0IGluY29tZSB1bml0ZWQgc3RhdGVzIF9jdXJyZW50X3llYXJfSLciUI4IWO8ccAJ4AZABAJgB9wGgAesJqgEFMC44LjG4AQPIAQD4AQGYAgOgAokCwgIKEAAYsAMY1gQYR8ICCBAAGKIEGIkFwgIIEAAYgAQYogTCAgUQABjvBZgDAOIDBRIBMSBAiAYBkAYIkgcDMS4yoAelKw&sclient=gws-wiz-serp) or have a bot search (and confirm with official sources) for other non-taxable income.
-	- See also the article from GoCurryCracker! on [avoiding taxes](https://www.gocurrycracker.com/never-pay-taxes-again/) for investors that have a sizeable brokerage account, which basically takes advantage of the 0% tax bracket for capital gains income, and converts pre-tax accounts to Roth early in retirement taking advantage of the standard deduction.
+	- See also the article from GoCurryCracker! on [avoiding taxes](https://www.gocurrycracker.com/never-pay-taxes-again/) for investors that have a sizeable brokerage account, which basically takes advantage of the 0% tax bracket for capital gains income, and converts pre-tax funds to Roth investments early in retirement by taking advantage of the standard deduction.
 This strategy is most beneficial for married couples who file jointly.
-Also note that it takes advantage of the current favorable capital gains tax laws, which like any other tax law can be changed if Congress wants to.
+Also note that it takes advantage of the current favorable capital gains tax laws, which like any tax law can be changed if Congress wants to.
-- AGI is critical in determining how much tax will be owed on withdrawals from pre-tax retirement accounts and the sale of securities in taxable brokerage accounts.
+- AGI is critical in determining how much tax will be owed on withdrawals from pre-tax retirement accounts and capital gains, interest and dividends in taxable brokerage accounts.
 	- Sizeable pre-tax retirement accounts are susceptible to large tax bills because of the mandatory withdrawals under RMD rules.
 - For deductions, see also [Accounts -> Types](accounts/types.md).<!-- #internal_link -->
 	- Contributions to pre-tax retirement accounts and HSAs are above-the-line deductions.